netxillon/Airflow-gurmukh/README.md

 ##### This playbook does the below:

+Updated for Airflow 2.x, as there are changes in terms of configs, commands and worker daemon.

 >1.
 Setup ssh passphraseless access and sudoers files if needed.
 >2.
 Optimize the Centos/RedHat machines in terms of entropy, sysctl, ulimits, network, swap, Selinux, THP, file descriptors etc
 >3.
 Install Utility packages - ntp, devel packages, epel-release etc